tsuru/tsuru/docs/config.rst

 Admin users
 -----------

-Tsuru has a very simple way to identify admin users: an admin user is a user that is the member of the admin team, and the admin team is defined in the configuration file, using the ``admin-team`` setting.
+tsuru has a very simple way to identify admin users: an admin user is a user that is the member of the admin team, and the admin team is defined in the configuration file, using the ``admin-team`` setting.